esparta-io/generator-android-hipster/README.md

 It provides a generator to create and maintain a android application based on the latests frameworks and patterns used by the community.

+Stack:
+- Java / Kotlin
 - RxJava
+- RxAndroid
 - MVP
+- Interactors / UseCases
+- Repositories
+- Flavors like used in u2020
 - Dagger2
 - Event bus systems (EventBus / Otto)
 - Stetho
 - Retrofit / OkHttp
 - Timber
 - Image Loaders (Glide / Picasso)
-- Google Play services
+- Google Play Services
 - Push notifications
-- Java / Kotlin
-- Butterknife
+- ButterKnife
 - Anko (kotlin)
 - Retrolambda (Java)
 - JodaTime / jodamoney
 - Gson
+- MixPanel
 - Storage in SharedPreferences using Gson
 - PrintView
 - Calligraphy
 - AutoValue / AutoParcel
-- ... more to come?
+- Guava Optionals (source included)

+Yet to come:
+- RxLifeCycle
+- Hank / RxPreferences
+- Dexter / RxPermissions
+- DB implementations (I usually work with ORMLite, but it will be awesome to create a multi db options to use ORMLite, DBFlow, Storio, Realm and etc..)
+- ???

 Some of these technologies are optional, and you can choose what you want to use answering the questions when you create the project.
 Some of them are mandatory, but can be optional soon.
-If you have any questions, please create a new issue.
+If you have any questions, please create a new issue and we will discuss.

 ---